hbappi/MEncoder/README.md

 # MEncoder
-A 3d to 3d video converting tool for linux
+A 3d to 3d video converting tool for linux by MPlayer.

 # Usage: